alexanderlperez/editorials/README.md

 ```
 npm install

-# run this in another terminal instance
+# start the backend API service
 node ne-server.js

 # this starts the frontend
+# run this in another terminal instance
 npm start
 ```